jeticg/Evangelion-Uebersicht-Widget/README.md

 # Evangelion-Übersicht-Widget

+## Instruction

+For those who have trouble with clicking, please check your Übersicht settings.

 ## Major Update Notice!
 If you are using an earlier version of this widget (before 0.X2a), please consider installing the versions after 0.X2a.
 I managed to solve the performance problem, now in alert mode it will only require 10% of the earlier version's energy, and 20% of the earlier version's CPU!